junseoparkX/Personal-Library-Management/README.md

 ## An Application to Track and Organize Your Personal Book Collection

 **What will the application do?**
 Personal Library Management project enables users to manage their personal book collections efficiently.
 Users can add new books with adding deltailed information such as genres, tags, authors and can track book loan and reading progress.
-This application also provide function of searching books and author, filter based on different genres and create a wishlists of books that user want to read and safe for later.
+This application also provide function of searching books and author, filter based on different author, genre and tags of books that user want to read and safe for later.

 **Who will use it?**
 - It would be usefule for book collectors who wants to make their own personal libraries to collect their favourite book collection.

 - Readers who want to monitor their reading habits and keep wish list.

-- People who want to track their book loan and find a book in the library.
+- People who want to track their reading status of books and find their favourite books easily in their personal library.

 **Why is this project of interest to you?**